swiftlang/swift-evolution/proposals/nnnn-remove-property-wrapper-isolation.md

 ## Source compatibility

-This change _does_ introduce potential for source incompatibility, because there may be code which was relying on the infered actor isolation.
+This change _does_ introduce potential for source incompatibility, because there may be code which was relying on the inferred actor isolation.
 That code can be explicitly annotated with the desired global actor in a source-compatible way right now.
 For example, if a type is currently inferred to have `@MainActor` isolation, you could explicitly declare that isolation on the type right now to avoid source compatibility.
 (See note about warnings in Alternatives Considered.)

 There may be cases where the source incompatibility could be mitigated by library authors in a source-compatible way.
 For example, if Apple chose to make SwiftUI's `View` protocol `@MainActor`-isolated, then all conforming types would consistently be isolated to the Main Actor, rather than being inconsistently isolated based on the usage of certain property wrappers.
 This proposal only notes that this mitigation may be _possible_, but does not make any recommendation as to whether that is necessary.